QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 Kubernetes on AWS (EKS)
 -----------------------

+Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that you can use to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.

+### Why Do We Use EKS?

 Wh do we care about spinning up an EKS cluster on Amazon?
 Why not choose to create our own Kubernetes cluster?

 Bootstrapping a Kubernetes cluster involves securing and managing our application, plus cluster, networking, and storage